Private School Scholarships

 The Georgia GOAL Scholarship Program awards private school scholarships to students in K-12.

-There are several programs throughout the United States that support minority families.
-Many minority families live in inner-cities where there isn’t a quality school system.
-The goal of these programs is to give minority students a chance to get a quality education.
+There are several programs throughout the United States that support families of color.
+Many of these families live in inner-cities where there isn’t a quality school system.
+The goal of these programs is to give students of color a chance to get a quality education.

-A Better Chance connects students of color in grades 4-9 with over 300 private schools.
+A Better Chance connects students in grades 4-9 with over 300 private schools.
 They don’t award scholarships, but they help students find schools and financial aid.

 Scholarships at Private Religious Schools